robertwenner/comics/doc/checks.md

 }
 ```

-This check expects comic meta data like this:
+This check expects comic metadata like this:

 ```json
 {